Stethoscope Necklace in Silver: Elegant science-inspired jewelry for doctors and nurses.

 The Science Behind the Stethoscope

-• Anyone buying for someone who has just qualified or is studying medicine
+• anyone who has just qualified or is mid-training in medicine

 Explore Related Medical Jewelry